TEXAS EDUCATORS’ CODE OF ETHICS:

 TECHNOLOGY IN THE CURRICULUM

-TEA requires that our curriculum prepares teachers to, a.) integrate technology into curricula and instruction, including activities consistent with the principles of universal design for learning and b.) use technology effectively to collect, manage and analyze data for the purpose of increasing student achievement (TEC 21.0452(b)(5)).
-During coursework, faculty will model the integration of technology which participants will then be expected to respond to and utilize in their own classrooms.
-During professional development opportunities like Planning Bootcamp, participants will utilize digital platforms aligned to those used by our district partners to collect, review and analyze data to drive instructional practice.
+TEA requires that our curriculum prepares candidates to, a.) integrate technology into curricula and instruction, including activities consistent with the principles of universal design for learning and b.) use technology effectively to collect, manage and analyze data for the purpose of increasing student achievement (TEC 21.0452(b)(5)).
+During graduate coursework, faculty model the integration of technology which candidates will then be expected to respond to and utilize in their own classrooms.
+During professional development opportunities such as Planning Bootcamp, candidates utilize digital platforms aligned to those used by district partners to collect, review and analyze data to drive instructional practice.

 TEXAS EDUCATORS CERTIFICATION STANDARDS

 The State Board for Educator Certification (SBEC) creates standards for beginning educators.
 These standards are focused upon the Texas Essential Knowledge and Skills (TEKS), the required statewide public school curriculum.
 They reflect current research on the developmental stages and needs of children from early childhood (EC) through grade 12.
 (See Texas Educator Certification Standards.)

 PEDAGOGY AND PROFESSIONAL RESPONSIBILITIES STANDARDS